 Q: We’ve read on the internet about cannabis therapy helping with Alzheimer’s disease.
 Could this help with PPA too?

 A: It is true that there have been some studies suggesting that cannabis might help manage some of the behavioural symptoms associated with dementia.
 However, there is no evidence to suggest that cannabis can help to prevent the disease.
 If you’re interested in reading more about this, Alzheimer’s Society have written a nice article here: https://www.alzheimers.org.uk/about-dementia/treatments/alternative-therapies/cannabis-and-dementia

 Q: What drugs do work in PPA?

 A: Unfortunately, there are no drugs available yet that will prevent or cure PPA.
 Research is ongoing and we hope that we will soon be able to start clinical trials of new drugs.
 There are different drugs available that might help manage symptoms.
 For instance, if a person’s PPA is caused by the same proteins that cause typical Alzheimer’s disease (as is likely in lvPPA), they may benefit from a class of drugs called cholinesterase inhibitors.
-Other medications may be helpful in managing some of the behavioural symptoms associated with PPA – Dr Sobel gave a nice overview of some of these in her talk here: https://www.youtube.com/watch?v=IqV1nlgAkV8&t=4s
+Other medications may be helpful in managing some of the behavioural symptoms associated with PPA.
+Dr Sobel, who spoke at our September 2018 meeting, gave a nice overview of some of these and you can see her talk here: https://www.youtube.com/watch?v=IqV1nlgAkV8&t=4s